NathanDuran/Probabilistic-RNN-DA-Classifier/README.md

 This file is part of the repository developed by Christopher Potts, and is available [here](https://github.com/cgpotts/swda).

 ##TODO
-- Make plot loss and accuracy function
-- Plot loss and accuracy on same chart
 - Sort confusion matrix and plot function
 - Add documentation to functions.
 - Link to paper.